 Special Sessions – Wednesday, November 20

-Manipulation of Vegetation for Livestock and Wildlife Using Prescribed Fires in Texas and North of Mexico
+Manipulation of Vegetation for Livestock and Wildlife Using Prescribed Fires in Texas and Northern Mexico

 Organizer: Silverio Ávila, Texas A&M University – Kingsville (CKWRI)